baloian/robinhood-fifo/README.md

 ## Contributions
 Contributions are welcome and can be made by submitting GitHub pull requests to this repository.
-In general, the `MarCal` source code follows [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) and the rules specified in `.eslintrc.json` file.
+In general, the project source code follows [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) and the rules specified in `.eslintrc.json` file.